anonymous123-code/quiltmc-developer-wiki/wiki/introduction/get-started.md

 # Getting started with Quilt

+THIS IS WRONG AND IT WILL BE DISPLAYED ON THE PREVIEW

 ## Basic requirements

 In order to start modding Minecraft, you'll need to know a couple things.